 Religion, speech, press, assembly, petition – the Five Freedoms of the First Amendment.
 Are you read to learn about them?
 I hope so …

 You have two handouts to use for next class – The Bill of Rights Intro and The Bill of Rights Notes.
-Read “The Story of the Bill of Rights” and then dig into the First Amendment as you take a look at this intro video.
+Read “The Story of the Bill of Rights” (on your handout) and then dig into the First Amendment as you take a look at this intro video.

 Post any scenarios you come up with on your section bulletin board: